wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 1. Export Traces:
     - Export the traces via the [Tracing Browser](#traicng-browser) and save the JSON file.
-    - Export traces via the API and save the response as a JSON file.
+    - Export traces via the API.
       - Use the Wavefront Swagger UI.
 See [API Documentation (Wavefront Instance)](wavefront_api.html#api-documentation-wavefront-instance) for details on navigating to the Wavefront Swagger UI.
         <br/>Example:
         ![UI image showing where the API is on the Wavefront Swagger UI.](images/tracing_import_tracing_swagger_UI.png)